 If you’re not paying the broker, who is?
 It’s a fair question.
 Brokers are paid a commission by the insurance company after they help you enroll in a plan.
 This is a standard practice across the insurance industry.
 The commission is built into the insurance plan’s price, which is why your premium doesn’t change whether you use a broker or not.
 Essentially, you’re paying for access to this expertise either way, so you might as well take advantage of it.
 Reputable brokers are focused on finding the right plan for you, as their success is built on long-term client satisfaction, not a quick sale.

-Clearing Up Common Myths About Brokers
+Common Myths About Insurance Brokers, Busted

 One of the biggest myths is that using a broker will make your insurance more expensive.
 This is simply not true.
 Insurance companies are legally required to offer their plans at the same price to everyone, regardless of how they purchase them.
 Your premiums cannot be increased just because you worked with a broker.
 The insurance company simply pays the broker a commission from the premium you were already going to pay.
 By working with a broker, you’re not paying more; you’re just getting more value and expert guidance for your money.
 It’s a way to ensure you’re making an informed decision without any financial penalty.